LatanaTech/kayzen_api/README.md

 ```

 ## Development

+1. Clone this repo
+2. Ensure you have the ruby-version defined in `.ruby-version`
+3. `bundle install` to install all the gems
+4. Open an IRB console with the gem loaded and ready for use: `irb -I lib -r  ./lib/kayzen_api.rb`

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).